zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/child-nodes.md

 ## public HtmlNodeCollection ChildNodes { get; }

 Gets all the children of the node.
-ChildNodes is a member of **HtmlAgilityPack.HtmlNode**
+The ChildNodes property is a member of **HtmlAgilityPack.HtmlNode**

 ### Example